Skip to main content

 • Configure the webhook URL in API key settings (see Webhooks)

-• Track the nonce field — each webhook nonce is strictly greater than the previous
+• Track the nonce field — each webhook nonce is strictly greater than the previous.
+The nonce travels inside the JSON payload, not in a separate header.

 • Use transactionMethod: 1 for deposits, transactionMethod: 2 for withdrawals